 This action is available from the drop-down menu in the Data Inspector toolbar.

 Displays items of the lists quoted.
 It makes it easy to see which comma is a delimiter and which one is a part of the list item.

 This option makes the Data Inspector tab active when its content has changed.

-When Truncate Strings and Arrays is active, values of loaded data fields are truncated to the first 253 characters or array elements to improve performance when loading huge data records.
+When Truncate Long Values is active, values of loaded data fields are truncated to the first 253 characters or array elements to improve performance when loading huge data records.
 Disable this option to show entire field values.

 Unprintable characters (line breaks, space characters, etc.) are displayed as a proxy character.

 This action opens a new view with the same content.